-Amanda Corrigan is Deputy Head and a Senior Teaching Fellow in the School of Education.
+Amanda Corrigan is Principal Teaching Fellow in the School of Education.
 In June 2017 she was awarded Senior Fellowship of the Higher Education Academy.

 Amanda is passionate about enhancing the student experience at the University of Strathclyde.
 She has had success in recent years in developing innovative student-led professional development activities, including the Townhead Homework Club and the Children’s Library Club.
 The first year module she leads has been developed in line with research evidence to ensure the first year experience is structured to promote a positive transition into Strathclyde.

 Amanda was Course Leader for the bachelor’s degree programmes in Primary Education from 2010 - 2014.
 In response to the Donaldson Report, Teaching Scotland’s Future, she was responsible for overseeing the development of the BA (Hons) Primary Education programme which is part of the Humanities and Social Sciences framework for undergraduate students at the University.
 This replaced the internationally recognised BEd programme at Strathclyde.